department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Medical records that show you have one of the 15 conditions listed above, **and**

-- [The Camp Lejeune Family Member Program Treating Physician Report (VA Form 10-10068b)](https://www.clfamilymembers.fsc.va.gov/Home/DownloadForm/10-10068b).
+- [A Camp Lejeune Family Member Program Treating Physician Report (VA Form 10-10068b)](https://www.clfamilymembers.fsc.va.gov/Home/DownloadForm/10-10068b).
 Have your doctor fill out and sign this form before submitting.

 <div class="feature" markdown="1">